incf-nidash/PyNIDM/README.rst

 	-d DIRECTORY          Path to BIDS dataset directory

-	-jsonld, --jsonld     If flag set, output is json-ld not TURTLE
+	-jsonld,--jsonld     If flag set, output is json-ld not TURTLE

-	-png, --png           If flag set, tool will output PNG file of NIDM graph
+	-png,--png           If flag set, tool will output PNG file of NIDM graph

-	-bidsignore, --bidsignore      If flag set, tool will add NIDM-related files to .bidsignore file
+	-bidsignore,--bidsignore      If flag set, tool will add NIDM-related files to .bidsignore file

 	-o OUTPUTFILE         Outputs turtle file called nidm.ttl in BIDS directory by default

 map variables to terms arguments:
-	-json_map JSON_MAP, --json_map JSON_MAP     Optional user-suppled JSON file containing variable-term mappings.
+	-json_map JSON_MAP,--json_map       Optional user-suppled JSON file containing variable-term mappings.

-	-ilxkey KEY, --ilxkey KEY     Interlex/SciCrunch API key to use for query
+	-ilxkey KEY,--ilxkey     Interlex/SciCrunch API key to use for query

-	-github [GITHUB [GITHUB ...]], --github [GITHUB [GITHUB ...]]
+	-github [GITHUB [GITHUB ...]],--github [GITHUB [GITHUB ...]]
 Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.
 If user doesn''t supply a token then user will be prompted for username/password
 	                      Example: -github username token